databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/02-user/10-grant.md

   | UDF <udf_name>
 ```

-To understand what a privilege is and how it works, see [Privileges](/guides/security/access-control/privileges).

 ### Granting Role

+To understand what a role is and how it works, see [Roles](/guides/security/access-control/roles).

 ```sql
 -- Grant a role to a user